Nakiti/cse15l-lab-reports/labReportTwo.md

         - `String s` - contains the user's message which is `"Hello Again"`
         - `String user` - contains the username the user has provided which is `"tim"`
 - This request makes the same changes as in the previous instance.
 It changes the `parameters`, `s`, and `user` fields because a new url that must be parsed into the various fields is inputted into the program.
 The `allMessages` field is also changed as the new message in the format of `<user>: <message>` is added to it.

+## Part 2

+## Part 3
+In the week 2 lab, I learned how to run a server on a remote computer.
+I learned that each server runs on a unique port and can be accessed and modified by any computer that are also on the UCSD network.